lmalave/aframe-voice-commands/README.md

 ## Teleporter demo

-Say "teleport" to activate raycaster
+Say "start move" to activate raycaster

-Say "go" to teleport to location of marker (with raycaster activated)
+Say "go to" to teleport to location of marker (with raycaster activated)

-Say "cancel" to deactivate raycaster
+Say "cancel move" to deactivate raycaster

 This scene is based on the Hello Metaverse aframe.io demo: [https://aframe.io/examples/showcase/hello-metaverse/](https://aframe.io/examples/showcase/hello-metaverse/)